-add_attribute(name) Add a new attribute to this group. check_variable_write(variable) Function that can be overwritten to raise an error if writ- ing to a variable should not be allowed. get_states([vars, units, format,]) Return a copy of the current state variable values. set_states(values[, units, format, level]) Set the state variables. state(name[, use_units, level]) Return the state variable in a way that properly supports indexing in add_attribute(name)
+add_attribute(name) Add a new attribute to this group. check_variable_write(variable) Function that can be overwritten to raise an error if writing to a variable should not be allowed. get_states([vars, units, format,]) Return a copy of the current state variable values. set_states(values[, units, format, level]) Set the state variables. state(name[, use_units, level]) Return the state variable in a way that properly sup- ports indexing in the context of this group add_attribute(name)